Religious Education

 - Revisiting previous learning through a ‘Memory Master' task at the beginning of a unit

-- Formative assessing of on-going learning and children’s understanding of locational and place knowledge, human and physical geography and how to communicate geographically using technical vocabulary
+- Formative assessing of on-going learning and children’s understanding

 - A cumulative quiz that builds each week during a unit